tkolstee/notes/00 Current Learning/Distance Formulas.md

 ## Cosine Distance

-Cosine similarity is the cosine of the angle between two points.
-At 90 degrees, cosine similarity is 0.

-Cosine distance or difference is 1 - the cosine similarity.
-At 90 degrees the cosine distance is The cosine of the angle between two points $cos(\theta)$  represents the **cosine similarity**.
-$1 - cos(\theta)$ is the cosine difference
+Often used in plagiarism detection, where the documents are converted into vectors with a component for each unique word and a value for the number of occurrences in a document.

+Cosine similarity:
+$$cos(\theta)$$

+Cosine distance (difference):
+$$1 - cos(\theta)$$

+At 90 degrees the points are completely dissimilar (1).